Copperhead (DC Comics): Publication history

 The first Copperhead first appeared in The Brave and the Bold #78 (July 1968) and was created by Bob Haney and Bob Brown.

 Fictional character biography

 John Doe

 The criminal known as Copperhead first appeared in Gotham City in a copperhead costume.
-He committed numerous thefts before finally being apprehended by Batman and Batgirl.
-Copperhead then turned to more deadly pursuits as a super-assassin, constricting victims to a suffocating death with his costume's tail.
-During this time, he would become obsessive about his target and think of nothing until the target was dead, which proved to be a weakness at times as he would ignore anything he did not consider immediately relevant.
+He commits numerous thefts before being apprehended by Batman and Batgirl.
+Copperhead then turns to more deadly pursuits as a super-assassin, constricting victims to death with his costume's tail.

 At various times, he fought Hawk and Dove, Superboy, and Jack Knight, in addition to joining the original incarnation of Secret Society of Super Villains.
 Copperhead used the travel opportunities his freelance career afforded him to pursue his hobby of collecting transistor radios.

-Although a master contortionist, Copperhead was largely powerless without his snake-skin costume.

-During the Underworld Unleashed storyline, Copperhead sold his soul to the demon Neron in exchange for power, being transformed into a deadly human-snake hybrid.
+In Underworld Unleashed, Copperhead sells his soul to the demon Neron in exchange for power and is transformed into a snake hybrid.

-He was later killed by Manhunter, Kate Spencer.

-During the Blackest Night storyline, Copperhead has been identified as one of the deceased entombed below the Hall of Justice.
-He is listed as "John Doe", as his real name had never been discovered.
-He was reanimated as a member of the Black Lantern Corps.
-Copperhead is destroyed by the combined efforts of seven Lanterns during the Black Lantern Corps' attack on Coast City.
+Copperhead is later killed by Manhunter (Kate Spencer).
+He is resurrected as a Black Lantern in Blackest Night before being killed by several Lanterns.